List of Super NES enhancement chips: SA1

-Brazilian ROM hacker Vitor Vilela has created ROM patches for Contra III: The Alien Wars, Gradius III, Super Mario World, Super R-Type, and Race Drivin' that shifts some work from the Super NES's CPU onto the SA-1 co-processor.
-This improves the frame rate consistency, load times, and sprite limit.

 SPC7110

 A data decompression chip designed by Epson, used in three games by Hudson.
-Tengai Makyou Zero also contains a real-time clock chip accessed via the SPC7110.
+Of those, Tengai Makyou Zero also contains an RTC-4513 real-time clock chip accessed via the SPC7110.

 ST

 The ST series of chips are used by SETA Corporation to enhance AI.

 ST010

 Used for general functions and handling the AI of opponent cars in F1 ROC II: Race of Champions.
-It contains a NEC µPD96050 DSP, clocked at 10Mhz.
+It contains a NEC μPD96050 DSP, clocked at 10Mhz.

 ST011

 ST011 is used for AI functionality in the shogi board game Hayazashi Nidan Morita Shogi.
-It also uses a NEC µPD96050, clocked at 15 Mhz.
+It also uses a NEC μPD96050, clocked at 15 Mhz.

 ST018

 The ST018 is used for AI functionality in Hayazashi Nidan Morita Shogi 2.
-It is a 21.47 MHz, 32-bit ARMv3 processor.
+It is a 21.44 MHz 32-bit ARMv3 processor, most likely an ARM60.

+Zilog Z8523310VSC

+In 1995, BT ran a trial for BT Interactive TV in the UK which would allow users to download Super NES games.
+The BT GameCart was a Super NES Game Pak which included a Zilog Z8523310VSC serial communication controller and serial port to interface with the Apple Interactive Television Box.